mother-of-all-self-hosting/ansible-role-browserless/README.md

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# Apprise API Ansible role
+# Browserless API Ansible role

-This is an [Ansible](https://www.ansible.com/) role which installs [Apprise API](https://github.com/caronc/apprise-api) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [Browserless API](https://github.com/caronc/browserless-api) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

 This role *implicitly* depends on: